Immigration Compliance and Avoiding I-9 Form Pitfalls

 The Trump Administration has announced plans to quadruple the number of I-9 investigations for employers.
 Do you feel confident that you have an I-9 form completed for all of your employees and the forms are completed properly?
 Join as Alliance 2020 hosts immigration partner Davis Bae from Fisher Phillips for a January 17 webinar and a brief discussion on electronically filing I-9 forms: Immigration Compliance and Avoiding I-9 Form Pitfalls.

-This webinar is designed to make you an expert on immigration compliance through tools, best practices and tips not covered by ICE.
+This webinar is designed to make you very knowledgeable on immigration compliance through tools, best practices and tips not covered by ICE.

 • Working in the US and Employment Verification

 • How to electronically file a form I-9

 • How to properly complete a form I-9

 • Storage and retention

 • Spotting false documentation